Timeline of Selected FDA Activities and Significant Events Addressing Opioid Misuse and Abuse

 September: On September 10, FDA announced a set of significant measures to enhance the safe and appropriate use of extended-release and long-acting (ER/LA) opioids.
 These actions include class-wide safety labeling changes and new post-marketing requirements for all ER/LA opioid analgesics.
 FDA also responded to two citizen petitions regarding labeling of opioids.

 October: FDA issued Statement on Proposed Hydrocodone Reclassification from Janet Woodcock, M.D., Director, Center for Drug Evaluation and Research on October 24..

-April: FDA approved Evzio (naloxone hydrochloride injection) for the emergency treatment of known or suspected opioid overdose.
+April: On April 3, FDA approved Evzio (naloxone hydrochloride injection) for the emergency treatment of known or suspected opioid overdose.
 Naloxone is a medication that rapidly reverses the effects of opioid overdose.
 Evzio is the first auto-injector designed to deliver a dose of naloxone outside of a healthcare setting.

 ACTTION Analgesic Clinical Trial Translation, Innovations, Opportunities and Networks

 ALERTT Abuse Liability Evaluation for Research, Treatment, and Training

 ALSDAC Anesthetic and Life Support Drugs Advisory Committee

 CARES Consortium for Addiction Research on Efficacy and Safety